yangjunjie0320/SimpleCUDA/content/softmax/README.md

 ## Kernels

 - `kernel_v1`: each block handles one row, 1 thread, naive serial implementation
-- `kernel_v2`: each block handles one row with ncol threads, smem tree reduction, ncol must equal block size
+- `kernel_v2`: each block handles one row with ncol threads, buff tree reduction, ncol must equal block size
 - `kernel_v3`: each block handles one row with ncol threads, CUB BlockReduce
 - `kernel_v4`: each block handles one row, use NUM_THREAD_IN_WARP threads
 - `kernel_v5`: each warp handles one row NUM_THREAD_IN_WARP threads; each block contains NUM_WARP_IN_BLOCK warps
+- `kernel_v6`: Each block handles one row with NUM_WARP_IN_BLOCK warps.
+Each thread handles one element (ncol must equal block size).
-- `kernel_v6`: Each warp processes num_rows_per_access contiguous rows per iteration, striding by row_step across multiple iterations.
+- `kernel_v7`: Each warp processes num_rows_per_access contiguous rows per iteration, striding by row_step across multiple iterations.
 Each thread handles num_cols_per_thread non-contiguous columns (stride = NUM_THREAD_IN_WARP).
 Each block contains NUM_WARP_IN_BLOCK warps.